11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Brandwine Falls at Cuyahoga Valley National Park

 You can also combine the two exploration options by hiking the Towpath Trail in one direction and then taking the train back.
-Sit back in your executive class seat and watch the forest roll by; it’s the perfect way to reward yourself after an afternoon of vigorous exercise!
+Sit back in your executive class seat and watch the forest roll by; we think it’s the perfect way to reward yourself after an afternoon of vigorous exercise!

 Cincinnati, OH

 Cincinnati might as well be dubbed the official city for museum lovers because—whoa!—this city sure does have a lot of amazing ones.
 If spending the day perusing halls of ancient artifacts and specialized collections sounds like your idea of fun, you simply must make the journey to “The Queen City.”
-The one-and-a-half-hour drive from Columbus to Cincinnati is quick and well worth it.

 Cincinnati

-Between chowing down on stadium snacks and the thrill of cheering on the home team with the raucous crowd, you’re guaranteed a good time here!
+When you’re not browsing the halls of Cincinnati’s best museums, grab some tickets to a Cincinnati Reds game at the Great American Ballpark.
+Between chowing down on stadium snacks and the thrill of cheering on the home team Cincinnati Reds with the raucous crowd, you’re guaranteed a good time here!

 Millersburg, OH

 Welcome to Amish Country!
 Exuding small-town, rural vibes, Millersburg is the perfect destination for a slow-tourism-style escape.
-The road trip to Millsburgh will take you an hour and 45 minutes each way.
+The road trip to Millersburg will take you an hour and 45 minutes each way.
 But once you arrive, you’ll feel as if time slows down, and you’ll have all the time in the world to enjoy your new surroundings.

 A trip to Hershberger’s Farm and Bakery is (literally) as sweet as pie.
 After you treat yourself to some of Millerburg’s finest Amish home cooking (yes, we’re talking homemade pies!), the whole family can go pumpkin picking, make new friends at the petting zoo, or hop on board a wagon ride.